 - positive outcome as a result of your action.

 - Identify any outstanding skills that you cannot yet demonstrate.
-This will allow you to have a productive conversation with your employer about your development over the remainder of your training agreement.
+This will allow you to have a productive conversation about your development over the remainder of your training agreement.

 Practical work experience

-- Ensure that your calculation agrees with your timesheets or other diary records and excludes holiday, downtime/office administration, illness or time spent studying.
+- Ensure that your calculation agrees with your timesheets or other diary records and excludes sick leave, holidays, study leave, off the job training or office administration.

 - Log these days within your training file by clicking ‘add practical work experience’.